-14 Equipment, Technology, and Modifications 14032 supplies Category 2: Sub-Category 2: Category 3: Sub-Category 3: ervice Definition (Scope): Category 4: Sub-Category 4: ] [] ] [] pecialized Supplies consist of personal protective equipme ecessary and are not a covered service through the MA Sta upplies are limited to diapers, incontinence pads, cleansing ersonal Protective Equipment for mitigation of the spread te Plan, Medicare or private insurance.
-Incontinence wipes, underpads, and vinyl or latex gloves. of infectious diseases includes the following for the articipant and unpaid caregivers using any model of service /endor/Fiscal Employer Agent participant directed services Gloves; Surgical masks, cloth masks, clear masks, and face shields Gowns; , Goggles; Alcohol based hand sanitizer; and Thermometers.
-No more than one thermometer shall be re equested per participant.
-If an ear or oral thermometer hat requires probe covers is requested, the probe covers are f the participant is receiving home health services through the participant is covered through that service so Personal P participant through Specialized Supplies.
-Personal Protectivity will use the Personal Protective Equipment to maintain the h rotective Equipment cannot be covered for the re Equipment can be covered for unpaid caregivers who This service is not available to participants who reside in lic ensed or unlicensed residential habilitation settings.
-Specialized Supplies can only be provided to adult waiver p necessary Specialized Supplies for children under age 21 are benefit.
-Specialized Supplies may only be funded for adult p Coordinator that shows the supplies are medically necessary nsurance limitations have been reached.
-A participant's inst and/or private insurance. e covered in the state plan pursuant to the EPSDT participants if documentation is secured by the Supports y and either not covered by the participant's insurance or During temporary travel, this service may be provided in Pe olicy. nnsylvania or other locations as per the ODP travel pecify applicable (if any) limits on the amount, frequence cy, or duration of this service: This service is limited to \$500 per participant per fiscal year s. ervice Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed pecify whether the service may be provided by (check ed ach that applies):
+Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: Specialized Supplies consist of personal protective equip necessary and are not a covered service through the MA supplies are limited to diapers, incontinence pads, cleans State Plan, Medicare or private insurance.
+Incontinence Personal Protective Equipment for mitigation of the sprea participant and unpaid caregivers using any model of ser- Vendor/Fiscal Employer Agent participant directed servi • Gloves; vice delivery and Support Service Professionals in the ces model: Surgical masks, cloth masks, clear masks, and face shie Gowns; lds; Goggles;Alcohol based hand sanitizer; and • Thermometers.
+No more than one thermometer shall be e requested per participant.
+If an ear or oral thermometer that requires probe covers is requested, the probe covers are covered through Specialized Supplies. the participant is covered through that service so Persona tive Equipment can be covered for unpaid caregivers who This service is not available to participants who reside in licensed or unlicensed residential habilitation settings. necessary Specialized Supplies for children under age 21 benefit.
+Specialized Supplies may only be funded for adu It participants if documentation is secured by the Supports ary and either not covered by the participant's insurance or During temporary travel, this service may be provided in policy.
+Pennsylvania or other locations as per the ODP travel Specify applicable (if any) limits on the amount, frequ ency, or duration of this service: This service is limited to \$500 per participant per fiscal y \$500 to \$1500 to cover needed Personal Protective Equip the last day of the full state fiscal year in which the Appe oment.
+This temporary increase ends on 6/30/24 which is Service Delivery Method (check each that applies): Participant-directed as specified in Appendix хE

+Specify whether the service may be provided by (check each that applies):